boydx/geosalad/PITCHME.md

 #HSLIDE
 ###Our GitHub flow
 * Clone remote repository
-    * or create new local repo
+  (or create new local repo)
-* Edit files ands save
+* Edit files and save
 * Commit and sync

 #HSLIDE